MatchPoints 2026: Parallel Sessions

 Chairs: Professor Christina C. Dahm, Department of Public Health, Aarhus University and Associate Professor, MSc, PhD Daniel Borch Ibsen, Department of Public Health - Department of Epidemiology, Aarhus University

 A resilient society is built on the health of its people.
-Resilience in public health is about adapting, anticipating, and transforming in the face of adversity.
-From pandemics to climate stressors to modern food environments, the ability of individuals and communities to maintain well-being depends on strong systems, social cohesion, and equitable access to resources.
+Resilience in public health is about adapting, anticipating and transforming in the face of adversity.
+As pandemics and climate stressors reshape modern food environments, the ability of individuals and communities to maintain well-being depends on strong systems, social cohesion and equitable access to resources.
 Promoting resilience means investing in health assets, not just addressing deficits.

 Speakers: